Skip to one of the sections below:

 If you are a first-year, first-time loan borrower, there will be a 30 day delay in your first loan disbursement.

-You have the right to decline the loan or to request a lower loan amount by completing a Loan Revision Form.
+You have the right to decline the loan or to request a lower loan amount by completing a Financial Aid Revision Form.

 Be aware that registration in short-term or late-start classes affects the number of units you are enrolled in and attending at any given time, which will reduce the amount of financial aid awarded and disbursed and/or veterans’ benefits you receive, or restrict your ability to play intercollegiate sports.
 In some cases, units for a late-start class may not be counted until the class begins; in others, the units may not be counted after the class ends.